 - Specialized glacier gear

 This tour is meet on location only which means that you will have to meet us at Solheimajökull Parking Lot.
 If you want a pick up from Reykjavík, please check out our Glacier Experience from Reykjavík or our Glacier & Waterfalls tour.

 The tour starts with an introduction to the equipment and safety rules needed to explore the glacier, followed by a short walk across the pitch black volcanic ash and sands towards Sólheimajökull, the glacier tongue we will be hiking on.
 Walking through the valley, that the glacier filled only a few years ago, your knowledgeable glacier guide will point out to you how the glacier is retreating at an alarming rate, almost right before you eyes.
 At the glacier edge, we lace up our crampons and following the guide you will explore this otherworldly natural wonder; a rugged, raw and ever changing hub of ancient frozen water.

 The glacier hike is an adventure like no other, and with the rapid rate of global climate change, this popular activity is only available in very few parts of the world.
 You will see how the primal elements shape and affect the glacier, creating mesmerizing labyrinths of ice ridges and deep v-shaped crevasses that crisscross and scar the surface of the ice.
 Not to mention the big sinkholes, called “moulins”, that sometimes have drilled their way through the glacier, draining the meltwater of the ice through little waterfalls and streams.
 The glacier also carries with it ashes of volcanic eruptions from the distant and not so distant past, you might even be lucky enough to be able to collect a little sample of the Eyjafjalljökull volcanic ash from 2010.

-Add some adventure to you Iceland tour and explore an amazing crawling glacier, before it becomes inaccessible.
+Add some adventure to your Iceland tour and explore an amazing crawling glacier, before it becomes inaccessible.

 Remember to bring: Warm outdoor clothing, waterproof jacket and pants, headwear and gloves.
 Good hiking shoes are recommended.